smetj/pyseps/README.md

     - name (str):       The instance name when initiated.

-    - ruledir (str):    The directory containing the rules.
+    - location (str):   The directory containing the rules.
                         Default: rules/

 Queues: